roblevintennis/shim/README.md

 </pre>

-It uses jqueryui and creates a nice modal dialog wrapped around an accordian to the right top side of your viewport.
+The modal dialog accordian will show up to the right top side of your viewport upon test completion.
 Again, all but the first line assumes you want to use the jasmine test runner.
 If not, just include shim.js alone.

 ## Does it require Jasmine?
-No. The above example just assumes that you want to, but shim.js is self sufficient.
-This would, for example, equate to only using shim.js.
-For the UI, well, yes for now.
-I just haven't created any hooks to other frameworks yet.
+No. The above example just assumes that you want to, but shim.js is self-sufficient.
+However, for the UI test runner to work, well, yes for now.
+I just haven't created any hooks to other frameworks yet but I hope to.

 The shim.js script itself simply provides a small API that allows you to interact with your web page's UI (e.g. click a button, set some text, etc.) and also see if the page contains text.
-If you don't want to use jasmine but feel intrigued by shim.js, you could first run the shim test suite (which uses jasmine and jquery), and get a feel for what's going on quickly; then you could just take shim.js and use in a way that suites your needs.
+If you don't want to use jasmine but feel intrigued by shim.js, you could first run the shim test suite (which uses jasmine and jquery), and get a feel for what's going on quickly.
+Then you could just take shim.js and use in a way that suites your needs.

 ## Usage